 Operational support to national level work, in data and product supply

-The relevant operational regional centres (involved in SWFP, TCP, CIFI and FFGS) actively[China] facilitate global and national connections, providing regional harmonization/optimization, effective guidance and support for work at national levels (NMHSs) in a coordinated manner [China].
+The relevant operational regional centres (involved in SWFP, TCP, CIFI and FFGS) actively facilitate global and national connections, providing regional harmonization/optimization, effective guidance and support for work at national levels (NMHSs) in a coordinated manner .

 The regional guidance is not necessarily intended to be impact-oriented, but it must be supportive for conversion and interpretation for possible calibration/downscaling expertise ensuring that the guidance is interpreted and converted to impact-based forecasts and risk based warnings in NMHSs.
 Furthermore, considering the range of products issued by different regional centres, e.g., RSMC SWF and RSMC TC for the same region, coordination among different regional centres is necessary to make sure that their regional guidance products are complementarily designed, without duplication or discrepancies between them, based on needs of Members concerned.
-[Japan] This operational support to the national level will need well-defined coordination mechanisms (especially for real-time purposes) to ensure that each centre has access to all necessary data and NWP to monitor, forecast and assess risks at a regional level to provide MHEWS guidance for the other regional centres and for national institutions, especially on those phenomena that typically take place on large spatial scales and consequently are of interest to several countries, such as hurricanes or floods in transboundary rivers.
+This operational support to the national level will need well-defined coordination mechanisms (especially for real-time purposes) to ensure that each centre has access to all necessary data and NWP to monitor, forecast and assess risks at a regional level to provide MHEWS guidance for the other regional centres and for national institutions, especially on those phenomena that typically take place on large spatial scales and consequently are of interest to several countries, such as hurricanes or floods in transboundary rivers.
 It should always be considered that satellite monitoring and application is a great global and regional resource for national disaster risk reduction activities, to complement NWP and related products.
-[China]

 MIE will also ensure that data and products provided by the relevant regional centres are standardized and aligned with WMO regulations and recommendations in terms of formats, protocols, conventions, etc. This promotes the enabling of national centres, not only regional centres, to implement the necessary technical tools (hardware, software, telecom) in a more harmonized and integrated manner, following clearly established requirements.
 Such requirement should be incorporated into the implementation of WIS 2.0, which is fundamental in realizing the standardization of data and products.
-[China]

 MIE will also facilitate the strengthening of crosscutting and seamless Earth system prediction across timescales, bringing together model outputs from the different timescales and disciplines needed for IBF objectives (weather, hydro, and ocean) and pertinent information of vulnerability and exposure.